 Prerequisite: Successful completion of Music Theory or instructor permission.

-Satisfies NYS Graduation Requirement for 1 Arts Credit and completed prerequisite
+Satisfies NYS Graduation Requirement for 1 Arts Credit and completed prerequisite and human culture.
+Offers students the opportunity to work individually and in groups to complete projects tailored to their abilities.

 Explorations in Music - CRS 6401